restfb/restfb/migrations.md

 The `Likes` type contains a list of NamedFacebookTypes.
 These elements are in some cases not the correct type.
 So we changed the type and introduces the new `LikeItem` type.
 The new `LikeItem` type contains the `created_time` field.
 Most of the time this value is not set, but we provide it nevertheless.

+## `Likes` added to `Page` type
+With Graph API 2.6 the `likes` field does not contain the count of the likes.
+Instead it is filled with the a list of likes.
+Therefore the returned type is `Likes`.
+Because in earlier versions we should be able to access the field as long, we use the duplicate mapping magic and renamed the old `likes` field to `likesCount`.
+This is similar to the `fanCount` that was introduced with Graph API 2.6 for the `Page` object.